Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 Let us also analyze a system starting from a statistical mixture.
 We focus on the most challenging scenario where the initial state has no coherences, and the excited states are statistically equally populated:

-In this case, there are no quantum beats in the intensity, and the ensemble evolves into a nontrivial steady state, which we fail to reproduce accurately with our formalism, as depicted in Fig. \ref{fig: V gammas} (a).
+In this case, there are no quantum beats in the intensity, and the ensemble evolves into a nontrivial steady state. { As depicted in Fig. \ref{fig: V gammas} (a), our formalism does not entirely reproduce this steady state for longer evolution times.}

-With multi-level atoms, we can construct another observable, namely a three-operator correlator:
+With multi-level atoms, we can construct another class of observable, namely a three-operator correlator:

 Such correlators are often factorized in semi-classical and approximated approaches \cite{2019'Benediktovitch}.
 However, when there is no initial coherence, any factorization of this operator results in zero.
 Hence, it is important to demonstrate how our formalism reproduces such correlators.
+As shown in Fig. \ref{fig: V gammas} (a), the convergence of the three-operator correlator becomes problematic {only when} the system approaches the steady state.

 In reality, the atoms are not pumped instantaneously.
 To simulate the effect of a pump pulse, we introduce an additional level $|0\rangle$ described by $\rho_{00}(t)$, as in Sec. \ref{Sec: quasi lambda}.
 All atoms start from this state and are incoherently pumped to the excited states according to: